-system-wide soultions to change the world
+system-wide SOLUTIONS to change the world

-If you don't have time to read this article, then please watch this video.
-It includes this quote from Daniel Schmachtenberger: “If you really think about and get that your own success and the success of your family is not insurable independent of the success of the whole.
-If you get that that is true in the timeframe of your life and your children’s life, and that in trying to ensure their success at the expense of the whole it will fail… Not a viable strategy, and yet it was something that seemed viable for a very long time” (1:04:01).
+If you don't have time to read this page, then please watch this video.
+It includes this quote from Daniel Schmachtenberger: “Your own success and the success of your family is not insurable independent of the success of the whole.
+If you get that that is true in the timeframe of your life and your children’s life, and that in trying to ensure their success at the expense of the whole, it will fail….Not a viable strategy, and yet it was something that seemed viable for a very long time” (1:04:01).

 We have an endless number of articles about everything that’s going wrong around us economically, ecologically, politically, and socially.
 There are lots of proposed solutions that ameliorate one aspect of a problem but don’t begin to touch the overarching catastrophe.
 Yet anyone proposing system-wide solutions is considered unrealistic.
 Why not start over on mars?
-Why not go back to the good ol’ days when everything was pretty comfortable if you were a White male and we hadn’t hit peak oil?
+Why not go back to the good ol’ days when everything was pretty comfortable if you were a wealthy White male and we hadn’t hit peak oil?
 Why not burn it all down and enjoy the excitement of Mad Max Beyond Thunderdome?
-Why not wait for Jesus to come fix it?
+Why not wait for Jesus to come fix everything?
 If Jesus comes and we’re busy doing what he said to do, he’s going to be so proud of us, so let’s not sit around.

 We need plans!